Please click on any of the questions to see the answer.

 There are many different activities happening during those times or you can just drop in.
 There will also be some activities taking place outside of these times – take a look at our What's On guide for information on these.

 CAN I VISIT OUTSIDE OF THOSE TIMES?

-You are welcome to drop in to the house any time between 10am and 4pm Tuesday to Thursday, but unfortunately the house will not be staffed outside of those hours so there will be no public access.
+You are welcome to drop in to the house any time between during our opening hours, but unfortunately the house will not be staffed outside of those hours so there will be no public access.

 WHO CAN USE CLIFFORD HOUSE?